Joyful Noise (film)

-Joyful Noise is a 2012 American musical comedy-drama film, starring Queen Latifah, Dolly Parton, Keke Palmer, Jeremy Jordan, and Courtney B. Vance.
-It was written and directed by Todd Graff, with gospel-infused music by Mervyn Warren.
+Joyful Noise is a 2012 American musical comedy drama film, starring Queen Latifah, Dolly Parton, Keke Palmer, Jeremy Jordan in his feature film debut, and Courtney B. Vance.
+It is based on an original script, Love The Light, written by Max Myers and re-written and directed by Todd Graff, with gospel-infused music by Mervyn Warren.
 The film was released in U.S. theaters on January 13, 2012.
 In the film, two strong-minded women are forced to cooperate when budget cuts threaten to shut down a small-town choir.
 The film received mixed reviews, with praise for its songs and acting but criticism of its script and tone.